orenzp/Practical_Security_Kubernetes_Docker/workshop_docker.md

 # Docker workshop steps

+In this workshop we will go over the steps on how to improve the security of a simple docker file

+As well as minimizing the size of the docker image we created.

 1. Build the current dockerfile (so we can see the difference between before and after) `docker build -t app --file dockerfile .`